Why and How: Mastering Masses in Nature Photography

 Of course, as usual, there are exceptions that can be applied to this general rule.
 A small photographic element will not necessarily cause a mass imbalance.

 The arrangement of photographic elements in a composition is important as I have explained in this article.

 Let us suppose that the center of the scene corresponds to a pressure point.
 If a photographic element with a heavy mass is located to the left of the pressure point, and if a lighter element is located to the right, then an imbalance seems to have occurred.
 This is an optical effect.

 Role of Positive and Negative Space in Mass Management

 In a photograph, the masses have a close relationship with negative and positive spaces.
-They do not just serve to judge an image as we have described in this article, but they play an essential role in the photo’s balance.
+They do not just serve to judge an image as I have described in this article, but they play an essential role in the photo’s balance.

 In a photograph, the positive space is where photographic elements exist with forms.
-Negative space which we described in this article, is the empty space around these forms.
+Negative space which I described in this article, is the empty space around these forms.
 Just to remind you, the negative space is the space that surrounds the point of interest of a photograph.

 For example, in the image of an animal’s silhouette, the negative space makes up the background of the photo.

 Negative space has an essential function in a photograph: it ensures balance.
 It allows the eyes of the viewer to relax by preventing visual clutter.

 Negative space can be a neutral or contrasting background.
 It allows you to direct your gaze towards the main point of interest, without any distraction.